Aslan11/crypto-trading-agents/README.md

    analyzes market data to decide whether to trade using `place_mock_order`.
 5. Filled orders are recorded in the `ExecutionLedgerWorkflow`.
+6. You can type commands at the `>` prompt at any time to ask follow-up questions or adjust the ensemble agent's behavior while it runs.

 `subscribe_cex_stream` automatically restarts itself via Temporal's *continue as new*